xyou365/AutoRclone/Readme.md

 If you are not Gsuite admin or do not care about the member limitation of Team Drive, just run the following command `python3 masshare.py -d SharedTeamDriveFolderID` to add service accounts into Team Drive.

 Step 6.
-Start your task
+Start your task (copy from Team Drive tdsrc to tddst)
 ---------------------------------
 _Please check in this way `rclone lsd sa001:` (or some other label for example `sb001`).
 Make sure it is okay_